maxfreyter/Healthcare-Efficiency-for-Hip-Replacements/README.md

    - Benchmark against top-performing hospitals to adopt best practices.

 ## Final Takeaways
 - LOS and cost inefficiencies exist across several hospitals, with outliers significantly impacting averages.
+Even one case can skew the performance metrics of a facility.
-- Health status—not age—is the primary driver of extended hospital stays and high costs.
+- Health status—not age—is the primary driver of extended hospital stays and high costs for elective hip replacement patients.
 - Number of surgeons does not affect efficiency, indicating that hospital workflows and care processes need greater attention.
 - Targeted interventions can improve hospital efficiency, lower costs, and enhance patient outcomes.